-This “vividly awesome and truly great” (Eileen Myles) memoir follows award-winning writer Sophia Shalmiyev’s flight from the Soviet Union, where she was forced to abandon her estranged mother, and the subsequent quest to find her again.
+An arresting memoir equal parts refugee-coming-of-age story, feminist manifesto, and meditation on motherhood, displacement, gender politics, and art that follows award-winning writer Sophia Shalmiyev’s flight from the Soviet Union, where she was forced to abandon her estranged mother, and her subsequent quest to find her.

 When I learned English well enough to love it, I realized my inner tongue was running in the wrong direction.
 As does the Old Testament, the one we don’t call the good book.
 The one that became the bad, forbidden book, and is read back to front.
 The period blood came right after I began practicing my American accent in eighth grade: all smudged red clots to brown waste.

 I have been teaching my daughter to wipe herself front to back to avoid the chronic infections her body is prone to.
 She squats and glares at me, then follows her instinct for revolt no matter the aftermath.